The Definitive Guide to Flutter App Development

 Can I build games with Flutter?

 Yes!
-Demon Crawler is one example, but there are many others out there, too; this is because Flutter supports creating games that can run at high-performance levels regardless of whether they are rendered on low-end or high-end hardware in either 2D or 3D.
+Demon Crawler is one example, but there are many others out there as well.
+This is because Flutter supports creating games that can run at high-performance levels, regardless of whether they are rendered on low-end or high-end hardware, in either 2D or 3D.

 What are the most significant downsides or limitations of Flutter?